guettli/scrum/README.md

 I think it makes sense to have 2 week sprints.
 But I don't need to give them a fancy name.

 Just like version numbers like 20.04 make much more sense to me than [Focal Fossa (Ubuntu's fancy name for the current release)](https://releases.ubuntu.com/20.04/).
 I prefer the dry number which contains a date.
+In this case "April 2020".

 If course there are goals which have names.
 But they are created by the product team and they usualy have long term plans.